 The Report

-The report highlights the key findings from this review and presents a series of recommendations aimed at improving the management of part-time timetables and better support children and families.
+The report highlights the key findings from the review and sets out recommendations aimed at improving the management of part-time timetables and better supporting children and families.